Tuning parameter calibration for $\ell_1$-regularized logistic regression

-\subsection{Testing-based Calibration}
+\subsection{Testing-based calibration}

 Theorem~\ref{Thm:SR} ensures that the family~\eqref{eqn:SLR} contains an accurate estimator.
-This leaves us with two tasks: (i)~We have to formulate a notation of optimality within the family~\eqref{eqn:SLR}.
+This leaves us with two tasks: (i)~We have to formulate a {\oldnew notion} of optimality within the family~\eqref{eqn:SLR}.
 In other words, we have to define what an optimal tuning parameter is. (ii)~We have to formulate a scheme to find an optimal tuning parameter from data.

-We address these two tasks in the following.
+To address these two tasks, we develop an approach that relates to the AV-testing idea introduced by~\cite{chichignoud2016practical}.
+The AV-tests have been developed for linear regression, which differs from logistic regression both in theory and implementations.
+For example, $\ell_\infty$-bounds in linear regression can be established by ``standard'' proof techniques, while the bounds needed here are based on the more recent Primal-Dual Witness technique.
+However, a more interesting, and quite striking insight here is that the high-level arguments transfer from the linear to the non-linear setting - and even beyond.
+The following discussion can thus be read as a general blueprint for feature selection calibration, while the parts specific to logistic regression, namely the proof techniques and details, are deferred to the Appendix.

 Let us first define the concept of oracle tuning parameters.
 Since one can handle only finitely many values in practice, we consider a fixed but arbitrary sequence $ 0< \tuning_1 < \cdots < \tuning_N$ of tuning parameters and denote the corresponding set by $\Lambda\redef \{\tuning_1,\cdots,\tuning_N\}$.
 In view of Theorem~\ref{Thm:SR}, an optimal tuning parameter satisfies two requirements.
 On the one hand, the bounds hold only on the event~$\mathcal{T}_{\tuning}$.
 Thus, an optimal tuning parameter needs to ensure that the event~$\mathcal{T}_{\tuning}$ holds with high probability.
 On the other hand, the bounds are linear in~$\tuning$.
 Thus, an optimal tuning parameter should be as small as possible.
 We formalize this notion as follows: \begin{definition}[Oracle tuning parameter] Given $\delta\in (0,1)$, the oracle tuning parameter is